Atomsoldat/presentations/markdown/kubernetes-machine-learning-zeiss.md

 - MLFlow is easier to start out with, Kubeflow has more advanced features you may want later
 - MLFlow and Kubeflow can complement each other, because they have different strong points
   - I am already familiar with all of the external dependencies Kubeflow relies on, so that is less of an issue
-  - if Zeiss ever wants to provide ML services for  non scientific purposes (e.g. medical diagnostics), using a purpose built solution for serving them is going to pay off
+  - If Zeiss ever wants to provide ML services for  non scientific purposes (e.g. medical diagnostics), using a purpose built solution for serving them is going to pay off
-  - If you just want som

 ## Microservice Deployment